Plan Your Visit

 For more information about downtown Winter Garden, visit the official city site:

 Because our depot is over 100 years old, there are limitations to wheelchair access.
-The street level is accesible to wheelchairs and strollers, however aisles and walkways are narrow at spots due to doorways and displays.
+The street level is accessible to wheelchairs and strollers, however aisles and walkways are narrow due to doorways and displays.

-The freight area of the depot houses multiple displays and is about four feet higher than street level and is accessed by six small steps on a narrow stairway.
+The freight area of the depot houses multiple displays, is about four feet higher than street level, and is accessed by six steps on a narrow stairway.
 A handrail is provided on one side of the stairs, however the freight area is not accessible to wheelchair-bound guests.

 The restroom is located in the upper, freight area of the depot.